 There are multiple dog food brands available that are marketing “diet” plans or “reduced-calorie” foods.
 Although some of these foods may be OK, it is best to stay away.
 Although they are meant to keep your dog full, they often lack flavor and can end up leaving dogs hungrier.
 Instead, opt for quality dog food brands that contain high protein, low fat, and low calories.
 Restricting your dog’s food intake won’t necessarily lead to weight loss.
 What is important is what’s inside of the food!
 Canned food is a great option to add to your dog’s diet because of it’s low carb content and high protein.

 Make sure your dog is getting an ample amount of exercise.

 A little less than half of the American population (made up of adults) does not participate in any sort of exercise or recreational physical activity.
 Exercising with your dog can be beneficial and motivational for both of you.
 Exercise alongside your dog to enjoy benefits of weight loss, lower cholesterol levels, a lesser chance of heart disease, and more.
 Plus, nothing would make your dog happier than running around outside with his favorite human!

 The best way to ensure that your dog lives a full life is to monitor his eating and exercise routine frequently.
 As his weight progresses and alters, your diet plan for him should too.
+Consider a healthy homemade dog food.
 Recording any changes in weight, accommodating his food needs, and making sure your dog gets enough exercise will guarantee a happy and healthy pup.